Orchestrating tomorrow’s energy system today

 Project Symphony is an innovative pilot project designed to ‘orchestrate’ approximately 900 DER assets across 500 homes and businesses in the Southern River area s of Atwell, Harrisdale and Piara Waters into a Virtual Power Plant (VPP).

-The VPP will aggregate the electricity generated by the DER and dispatch excess supply to the network in the same way as a traditional power plant.
+The VPP aggregated the electricity generated by the DER and dispatch excess supply to the network in the same way as a traditional power plant.

 Where is the Pilot happening?

-The Southern River areas of Harrisdale and Piara Waters have been chosen for the pilot due to the high uptake of rooftop solar - almost half of all homes in the area have solar systems installed.
+The Southern River areas of Harrisdale and Piara Waters were chosen for the pilot due to the high uptake of rooftop solar - over half of all homes in the area have solar systems installed.

 The VPP will help create a more stable and efficient localised electricity system with implications for the entire network.